Cwill14/Graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+    It seems that almost all if not all other users are in a given user's extended social network.
+It also appears it takes a rough average of 5 steps to get to another user.

 ## 4. Stretch Goal